AMTuttle02/AMLProjectOne/README.md

 # AMLProjectOne
-Applied Machine Learning Project One
-AML Project1 – Exploring Labeled Data Using kNN
+## AML Project1 – Exploring Labeled Data Using kNN
 The objective of this project is to understand the workflow of supervised learning.
 You will utilize the simple and popular classifier kNN (k‐nearest neighbors) to explore a labeled dataset of your choice.
 You are required to pick an interesting dataset to demonstrate your